walliDprotocol/Celo-Demo-/README.md

 > The demo website is currently using a default config created by WalliD team.
 You can create try different config parameters in this repo.

-1. Launch demo website [here](https://wallid-demo-celo.herokuapp.com/?configId=64775dbe48818915e2a8bda3) that simulates a Celo dApp using WalliD verification tool.
+1. Launch demo website [here](https://wallid-demo-celo.herokuapp.com/) that simulates a dApp using WalliD verification tool for their users.
-2. Click `WalliD connector`to launch WalliD verification iframe.
+2. Click on “claim now” button to launch WalliD verification Modal.
-3. Select one of the data sources available.
+3. At the first step, connect to the twitter to verify account;
-4. Complete the verification process for each data source selected.
+4. And at the last step, connect to Metamask wallet account to verify your tokens ownership.
+Select Metamask wallet and accept the connection request.
+You will be asked to change to “Alfajores network”.
+Please make sure that you own some tokens, otherwise you won’t be able to finish the process.

 ## Launch Verification modal in your development environment